john-bieren/loc/README.md

 ## Disclaimer

 I'm new to Go and this is just a personal project.
-There are more advanced solutions like [scc](https://github.com/boyter/scc) with more features and better methods for counting lines of code.
+There are more advanced solutions, like [scc](https://github.com/boyter/scc), with more features and better methods for counting lines of code.
 This program counts docstrings and multi-line comments as lines of code.